BetaTester41/BIM-Help/README.md

 * The first question of every assignment does not work.
 (Workaround: Go to the second question and then back)
 * Does not with questions 100+ (Your teacher needs to assign less)
 * Does not work on quizzes, assessments, and benchmarks
+* Currently only works for the California Geomotery Book.

 ## Credits
 Umm...
 I don\'t see anyone other than me here 😂